 The question “how to organize my company’s accounts?” always appears in the mind of small, medium and even big businessmen.
 It is common, if there is not a good organization and people who work for this to be done, that the numbers, expenses and revenues are lost in the middle of the routine and end up disorganizing the entire cash flow of the company.
 This is especially true if your services are available in different countries because you may need to factor in financial translation services, different currencies, and exchange rates.

-In this article we will give you some tips on how to organize a company’s accounts in an easy, simple and efficient way.
+Whether you’re the type of person who follows Accounting news and keeps on top of financial records or you’re completely new to finances, in this article we will give you some tips on how to organize a company’s accounts in an easy, simple and efficient way.
 The basic idea of this publication is to help entrepreneurs to, in fact, know how to organize themselves and escape the cliché tip of: “Be disciplined and be organized”.

 So let’s get down to business?

 We know that for every four companies created, one of them ends its activities before completing two years of life.
 What does that mean?
 The reasons for this to happen are the most varied, but one of the big reasons is the lack of control of the cash flow of small companies.